centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 {% include whmcs-dashboard-widget.md %}

+### Custom Hooks

+Feel free to customize our module by WHMCS' built-in hooks.
+We load `/resources/hooks_cnic_custom.php` file if present.
+If there's anything to improve in that regard, let us know.

+By this hook customizing, we are able to offer you an entry point for your ideas.
+This might help in case we can't add a requested feature for all our Resellers as of Inflexibility of WHMCS.
+For single WHMCS installation this could be eventually covered by a custom hardcoded hook subscription.

 ### UTF-8 Support

 The module is able to handle umlauts and special characters in whois data, as long as the respective registry supports it.